An Alameda County Drug Charge Attorney Can Fight For You

 Trafficking

 Drug trafficking refers to large-scale distribution, often across county or state lines.
-While most drug crimes are prosecuted under state law, trafficking cases may be prosecuted by the United States Attorney in Federal Court.
+While most drug crimes are prosecuted under state law, including Section 11352 of the California Health and Safety Code.
+Trafficking cases may be prosecuted by the United States Attorney in Federal Court as violations of statutes such as 21 U.S.C. § 841.
 Federal sentencing guidelines are harsh, and convictions can lead to decades of imprisonment.

 Manufacturing